MagGomesu/Paragon/README.md

 ## Credits

-Developed by [Your Name or Organization's Name].
+Developed by Gomesu.
 Special thanks to the FFXIV community for their feedback and support.

----

-For more details and support, please refer to the official documentation or raise an issue on GitHub.
-"""

-readme_content